 The natural parent whose spouse is seeking to adopt should make every effort to give notice of the intended adoption to the other natural parent, and to seek their consent.
 There are many ways in which one may try to contact the other birth parent, whatever means used, it is important to keep track of all the attempts.
 This may be important if you have to ask the court to grant an adoption without the other parent’s consent.

-While it is possible in some cases for the court to end a natural parent’s rights without consent, it is rarely done without special circumstances.
+While it is possible in some cases for the court to end a natural parent’s rights without consent in a California stepparent adoption, it is rarely done without special circumstances.
 Some of these special circumstances include:

 1. If the child is considered judicially emancipated, either in California or in another jurisdiction; or